Joint Sick Leave Exchange Program Administered by EACC & AFSCME

 - An employee must have at least 20 days of accrued leave in order to donate to another employee and must have at least 15 days of accrued leave remaining following the donation.

 - The maximum limit for use of donated sick leave by any one employee per occurrence or illness shall be the number of days in that employee’s regular contract year.
-This limit can be extended upon approval of the Assistant Superintendent of Human Resources.
+This limit can be extended upon approval of the Chief Human Resources Officer of Human Resources.

 - Staff may not participate in the leave exchange program under the following conditions:

 - When the employment of either the person receiving or providing the leave has been or is recommended for termination.

 - When the employee is a substitute or employment is contracted at an hourly or daily rate.

 - When, following a joint investigation by the EACC or AFCME and the Board, it is determined that the program has been abused or its rules have not been followed.